-A computer turning template program, such as AutoTURN[®], may be used to determine the intersection geometry.
+A computer turning template program, such as AutoTURN®, may be used to determine the intersection geometry.
 A graphical procedure may also be used to determine the minimum intersection radius by placing the selected vehicle turning template on the intersection plan.
-To fit the WB-67 turning template, a combination of circular arc and short tapers may be the best solution (See EXHIBIT 4.7).
+To fit the WB-67 turning template, a combination of circular arc and short tapers may be the best solution (See EXHIBIT 4.3).

-The minimum allowable distance between the edge of the full depth pavement and the outside edge of the tires of the turning design vehicle is two feet inside the edge of the full-depth pavement; the desirable distance is three feet.
+The minimum allowable distance between the edge of the full depth pavement and the outside edge of the tires of the turning design vehicle is 2 feet; the desirable distance is 3 feet.